top of page

 Farhana Bodi

 Farhana Bodi never simply attends the Cannes Film Festival.
 She arrives in glamour.
 This year, she leaned fully into maximalism in a custom aquamarine couture gown by Atelier Zuhra.
 Encrusted with Swarovski crystals and weighing close to 15 kilograms, the sculptural silhouette delivered pure red carpet theatre.
-She completed the look with accessories from Saltanat Diamond Jewellery, which were created exclusively for Cannes, taking close to a year and over 8,000 hours of meticulous craftsmanship to complete.
+She completed the look with accessories from Saltanat Diamond Jewellery, which were created exclusively for Cannes and took close to a year and over 8,000 hours of meticulous craftsmanship to complete.
 The necklace and earrings feature 16.51 carats of diamonds, 48.69 carats of aquamarine, and 44.85 carats of beryl, while the statement ring centres around a striking 33.44-carat Paraiba tourmaline.

 Rahi Chadda